compdemocracy/polis/docs/deployment.md

 ## Docker deployment

-* There's a docker-compose.yml file in https://github.com/pol-is/polisServer/blob/master/docker-compose.yml which has some instructions on running a partial dev environment with docker-compose.
+* There's a [`docker-compose.yml` file in the project root](/docker-compose.yml), which has some instructions on running a partial dev environment with docker-compose.
 * Some one else did some dockerization work here https://github.com/uzzal2k5/polis_container.

-Ultimately, it would be great if all of this content was merged into this `polis-deploy` repo.
+Ultimately, it would be great if all of this content was merged into this repo.

 ## Contribution notes